-The Washington National Cathedral is the sixth-largest cathedral in the world and the second largest in the United States.
+Most of us who live in DC are familiar with the Washington National Cathedral whose ornate towers and soaring buttresses punctuate the skyline of the city.
+The cathedral is the sixth-largest in the world and the second largest in the United States.
 Built in the shape of a cross, it seats about 4,000 people.

 Tales from the Crypt

 If you climb back out of the Chapel of St. Joseph and head right then left, you’ll be in a long corridor at the end of which you’ll see a garden.
-On the right is my favorite space, the tiny, unadorned Good Shepherd Chapel.
-The chapel is tucked away behind a wall and has deeply set stone windows looking out on a garden.
-Four wood benches face a rough-hewn altar over which you’ll see a simple stone sculpture of a shepherd holding a sheep.
+To the right is the tiny, unadorned Good Shepherd Chapel.
+Tucked away behind a wall, the intimate space has seating for just seven people and is lit only by the light that streams in through its deep-set stone windows.
+A wrought-iron gate separates the Good Shepherd area from the rest of the Cathedral.

 A cool and peaceful interlude for a hot summer’s day.